U.S. extends Obamacare sign-up deadline in case of tech troubles

 Bataille downplayed the potential for fraud, noting that it was an official application for federal benefits and “most people are truthful when applying for those benefits.”

-The federal government call centers and website have been experiencing unprecedented demand in recent weeks, with 1.2 million visits to HealthCare.gov on Tuesday alone and half a million calls answered at call centers on Monday and Tuesday, Bataille said.

-Reporting by Doina Chiacu; Editing by Michele Gershberg, Gunna Dickson and Peter Cooney
+The federal government call centers and website have been experiencing unprecedented demand in recent weeks, with 1.2 million visits to HealthCare.gov on Tuesday alone and half a million calls answered at call centers, Bataille said.
+(Reporting by Doina Chiacu; Editing by Michele Gershberg and Gunna Dickson)